Monday, January 31, 2011

 * Was a member of the 1973 National League Champions, although he was not the regular starter at either right field (Rusty Staub) or first base (John Milner).

-* Made two commercials for Gillette Foamy in 1978, including one that stated that, from 1962 to 1970, he batted .227; then switched to Gillette Foamy, and since 1971 had been batting .283.
+* Made two commercials for Gillette Foamy in 1978, including one that played on the superstitious nature of baseball players.
+It stated that, from 1962 to 1970, he batted .227; then switched to Gillette Foamy, and since 1971 had been batting .283.
 "What do you think of that, Ed?"
 "I don't know, but now I shave every other inning."